jial13/Continuous-control/REPORT.md

 The agent was able to archive the an average reward of 30 over the last 100 episode with 544 episodes

+The scores diagram can be found in Continuous_Control.ipynb notebook

 ## Future work
 - Experiment with dropout layers on the agent
 - Experience replay prioritization, select experience based on priority value instead of random samepling